luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 pip install s3cmd
 exit
 ```
-# from now on continue as the normal user again
+_from now on continue as the normal user again_

 Check with `nmap` that the RGW service is listening and are available on the default ports '80' and '443'.
-Use the route that you exposed in the previous step.
+_Use the route that you exposed in the previous step._
 ```
-nmap -v  <Use the route you got in the previous step oc get routes>
+nmap -v rook-ceph-rgw-my-store-rook-ceph.apps.cluster-vienna-a965.vienna-a965.openshiftworkshop.com
 ```
-You should see your RGW service responding on ports 80 and 443.
+_You should see your RGW service responding on ports 80 and 443._

 Get the S3 'AccessKey' and 'SecretKey' that is randomly created for your RGW service.
 ```
 oc get secret -n rook-ceph | grep user
 ```
-You should see an output similar to: `rook-ceph-object-user-my-store-demo`
+_You should see an output similar to: `rook-ceph-object-user-my-store-demo`_

 ```
 oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep AccessKey | awk '{print $2}' | base64 --decode
 ```
 `3LYD5EG2D55W4ULR3UOL`
-# This AccessKey is used when you configure your `s3cmd` tool.
+###### This AccessKey is used when you configure your `s3cmd` tool.
 Your key will look different.

 ```
 oc -n rook-ceph get secret rook-ceph-object-user-my-store-demo -o yaml | grep SecretKey | awk '{print $2}' | base64 --decode
 ```
 `dqPmcdYOOhhR5NF0XAyMgLsAGpadL3iEobJJ7iyk`
-# This SecretKey is used when you configure your `s3cmd` tool.
+###### This SecretKey is used when you configure your `s3cmd` tool.
 Your key will look different.

 Configure the `s3cmd` tool to use your RGW Object Storage service with your AccessKey and SecretKey
 ```
 s3cmd --configure
 ```
-Enter your, `AccessKey` from above
+_Enter your, `AccessKey` from above
 Enter your, `SecretKey` from above
 For Default Region, Just hit `ENTER`
 S3 Endpoint, `Enter your RGW service route from above`